i-doit/knowledge-base/docs/en/installation/manual-installation/suse-linux-enterprise-server.md

 ## Installation of the Packages

-The default package repositories of Suse Linux Enterprise Server (SLES) already supply the most packages to install:
+The default package repositories of SUSE Linux Enterprise Server (SLES) already supply the most packages to install:

 -   The **Apache** HTTP server 2.4
 -   the script language **PHP** 8.2